-Number of Tardies/Late Arrivals/or Early Pick up SCHOOL ACTIONS 3 Phone call to parents/guardians 5 Letter sent via email 7 Phone call to parents/guardians 10 (within a semester) Conference with Principal or Assistant Principal 12 (within a semester) Referral to Attendance Committee.
-Examination of these absences occurs on a case- by-case basis.
-Residency will be reviewed at this time.
-Students with 12 or more tardies within a semester may be required to attend Saturday detention.
-15 Citation from the Kansas City Police Department will be issued per the Compulsory School Attendance Ordinance No. 120180 (Sec.
+Number of Tardies/Late Arrivals/or Early Pick up SCHOOL ACTIONS

+3 Phone call to parents/guardians

+5 Letter sent via email

+7 Phone call to parents/guardians

+10 (within a semester) •

+12 (within a semester)

+Citation from the Kansas City Police Department will be issued per the Compulsory School Attendance Ordinance No. 120180 (Sec.
 50-243) and/or possible referral to the Department of Family Services and/or referral to school social worker or respective school counselor for outside support.
-(Does not apply to excused tardies).
+(Does not apply excused tardies).